Andrew L. Black

 Andrew Black is a litigator in White & Case's Global Competition and Commercial Litigation practice groups based in Washington, DC.

 Andrew leads innovative, collaborative, and diverse teams to solve his client's toughest legal, business, and public relations challenges.
-He has successfully represented domestic and international clients in numerous trials, arbitrations, and mediations against private parties, government regulators, federal prosecutors, and state attorneys general.
+He has successfully represented domestic and international clients in numerous trials, arbitrations, and mediations against private parties, government regulators, federal prosecutors, -and state attorneys general.

 In addition to his client practice, Andrew has done extensive work on behalf of the Firm's pro bono clients, in cases involving access to justice, veterans benefits, asylum, and criminal appeals.
+Andrew's notable pro bono wins include obtaining $113,000 in disability benefits for a Vietnam veteran, obtaining a prison transfer for a long-term solitary confinement inmate suffering from mental illness, and obtaining asylum and permanent residence in the US for a Salvadoran woman suffering persecution by local gangs.

 Prior to joining White & Case, Andrew clerked for the Honorable Rhesa Hawkins Barksdale of the United States Court of Appeals for the Fifth Circuit.